mikepan/GameEngineBook/text/chapter01.md

 # Chapter 1: Getting Started
 Here is something you don't know about Mike.
 He has read more Linux books than he cares to admit.
-Unfortunately, Mike rarely makes it past two chapters.
-Given that the first two chapters usually contain not much more than a warm introduction and a rich history of the software, this practice has two profound consequences.
+Unfortunately, Mike rarely makes it past chapter 2.
+Given that the first two chapters usually contain nothing more than a warm introduction and a history of the software, this practice has two profound consequences.
 The first is that Mike can articulate the history of Linux far better than almost anyone.
-The second is that he still does not know anything about Linux.
+The second is that he still does not know how to actually use Linux.
 Granted, the former happens to be far more useful at a party than knowing the difference between "tar cvfz" and "lshw."

 In keeping with this tech book tradition, this book won't be any different.
-In this chapter, you will learn Blender's history and be introduced to the very basics of this application.
+In this chapter, you will learn Blender's rich history and be introduced to the very basics of this application.

 ## An Origin Story
-Every open source project has its own unique history.
-Some were started as academic projects and were quickly embraced by a passionate community of users.
-Other projects originated as commercial ventures that only later found their way into the open source community.The Blender community is made of people who have made their living by using Blender since its early days as a commercial project and also people who adopted Blender after it became an open source software.
-By understanding the journey Blender went through in its development over the past 20 years, you may get a better idea of what may come next.

-### Blender Begins
 It was the mid-1990s, and the personal computer was taking off faster than anyone had anticipated.
 With it, there arose the advent of animated graphics and 3D games.

+### Blender Begins
 It was at this ripe time that Blender came into being.
 Blender started off as an in-house 3D animation software created by a small Dutch animation studio called NeoGeo.
-Perhaps it was because of the lack of a cheap and capable substitute; perhaps it was due to sheer ambition, but for whatever reason, NeoGeo decided to create its own animation software from scratch rather than using what was available.
-The chief programmer of Blender was Ton Roosendaal, who was responsible for writing a large part of the core Blender functionalities.
+Perhaps it was because of the lack of a cheap and capable substitute; perhaps it was due to sheer ambition, NeoGeo decided to create its own animation software from scratch rather than using what was available.
+The chief programmer of Blender was *Ton Roosendaal*, who was responsible for writing a large part of the core Blender functionalities.

 For the next few years, Blender remained the internal tool of a very successful animation studio.
-The software became so good that in 1998, Blender was made available to a wider audience.
+The software became so good that in 1998, Blender was made available to the public.
 A new company, Not a Number (NaN), was formed to oversee the development and distribution of Blender.
 Largely via the Internet, Blender was distributed as two separate versions: a free version with limited functionality and a version that was not free (called Blender Publisher) that had a few additional features.
-Being the only complete 3D animation and game creation package available for free at a time when computer graphics was still in its relative infancy, Blender started gaining popularity, and many online communities developed that allowed artists to share knowledge and their work.
+Being the only complete 3D animation and game creation package available for free at a time when computer graphics was still in its infancy, Blender started gaining popularity, and many online communities developed that allowed artists to share knowledge and their work.

 ![Left: Blender 1.6.
 Right: Blender 2.65](../figures/Chapter1/Fig01-01.jpg)